Tyrone Taylor Preview, Player Props: Brewers vs. Cardinals

 Tyrone Taylor At The Plate

-- Taylor has 14 doubles, a triple, nine home runs and eight walks while batting .229.
+- Taylor is batting .234 with 16 doubles, a triple, nine home runs and eight walks.

-- Taylor has picked up a hit in 37 of 67 games this season, with multiple hits 12 times.
+- In 55.9% of his 68 games this season, Taylor has picked up at least one hit.
+He's also had 13 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.